fieldingtron/avaniyoga/content/english/_index.md

 ---
-title: Mystic Retreats in Peru
+title: Avani Yoga retreats in Peru
 date: '2018-11-15T02:02:50.000+00:00'
 gallery:
 - "/v1557861922/avaniyoga/paco-1694024_1280.jpg"
 - "/v1557862037/avaniyoga/peru-143875_1920.jpg"
 - "/v1557581250/avaniyoga/main-macchu-pichu.jpg"
 - "/v1557861204/avaniyoga/yoga-1994667_1280.jpg"
-summary_title: Recharge and Reawaken with Mystic Retreats
+summary_title: Recharge and Reawaken with avani yoga retreats
 summary_intro: |-
   Come for an unforgettable adventure to regenerate and energize your body, mind, and soul.
 Sacred Rituals in powerful ancient temples, Deep emotional and psychic cleansing through breath-work journeys; shamanic wisdom and meditations from Peru, Mexico, Hawaii; Egyptian Alchemy to transform and awaken consciousness; Yoga to open and strengthen the body: It is a multi-dimensional renewal of body, psyche, and spirit.